-Chief Executive Officer
+Chief Executive Officer (Interim)

 Chief Operating Officer

-General Manager Human Resources
+Executive General Manager, Human Resources

 Tony James joined SEMPHN in July 2015 and is currently General Manager Human Resources and is responsible for Human Resources and Occupational Health & Safety.
 Holding an Advanced Diploma of Business (Human Resources), he brings to the role HR experience in health and higher education sectors.
 Most recently he held senior HR roles for the Bayside Medicare Local and RMIT University.

-We acknowledge the Kulin Nation who are the traditional custodians of the land our catchment covers.
-We pay our respects to them, their culture and their Elders past, present and future, and uphold their relationship to this land.
+South Eastern Melbourne PHN acknowledges the traditional custodians of the land our catchment covers, the Boon Wurrung and Wurundjeri people.
+We pay respect to them, their culture and their Elders past, present and future, and uphold their relationship to this land.

 While the Australian Government Department of Health has contributed to the funding of this website, the information on this website does not necessarily reflect the views of the Australian Government and is not advice that is provided, or information that is endorsed, by the Australian Government.
 The Australian Government is not responsible in negligence or otherwise for any injury, loss or damage however arising from the use of or reliance on the information provided on this website.